yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 You should be looking at the GitHub File brower again and the breadcrumb at the top of the page should say something like `m2pi.ca/content/authors/YourGitHubUsername`.
 Assuming it does, the last task is to add a profile picture of yourself.
-Save the file as `avatar.jpg` somewhere on your computer.
+Please try to find a photo of yourself somewhere and save the file as `avatar.jpg` somewhere on your computer.

 1. Select `Add file -> Upload File`.
 1. In the dialog that opens up, click `Choose your files`, then browse your